2023 National Claims Research Workshop

 North Vancouver, B.C.

-You are invited to attend the 33rd annual National Claims Research Workshop, taking place October 24th, 25th and 26th, 2023.
+You are invited to attend the 33rd annual National Claims Research Workshop, taking place October 24th, 25th and 26th, 2023 at Pinnacle Hotel at the Pier, North Vancouver BC.
 This year the event will be held on səlilwətaɬ (Tsleil-Waututh), xʷməθkʷəy̓əm (Musqueam) and Sḵwx̱wú7mesh Úxwumixw (Squamish) Traditional Territory in North Vancouver and hosted by the Union of BC Indian Chiefs (UBCIC).

 The annual workshop assembles experts from all regions of Canada to share information regarding recent developments in information management, oral history, legislative initiatives, and case law that directly impact the research, development and resolution of specific claims.
 The workshop features specialized sessions delivered by invited speakers who are experts in their respective fields.
 We are exploring topics that include looking at the relationship between expanded remedies for claims and research/evidence, the role of technology in claims research, oral history, Indigenous Laws, genealogy, resourcing for claims, innovations and challenges related to accessing records, and much more.
 It is a wonderful opportunity for professional development, networking, sharing information, and staying informed.
 Typically, over 100 First Nations researchers from across the country attend.